EQUALgame/accessible-react-app/README.md

 # ♿️ Accessible Games App

 This project was built in a [React+Vite JS framework](https://vite.dev/guide/#scaffolding-your-first-vite-project) to be dynamic and screen-reader friendly.
 The project houses several games demonstrating challenges faced by individuals with particular disabilities online, using colorful animations to teach K-12 and university students about the importance of accessibility in design.

-The app is hosted at [gooddesignforall.com](https://gooddesignforall.com/)
+The entire project is hosted at [gooddesignforall.com](https://gooddesignforall.com/).
+This React App is specifically hosted at [gooddesignforall.com/ReactTest](https://gooddesignforall.com/ReactTest/).

 ## 🚀 Getting Started